Plastering & Stopping

 Tell us about your project and we’ll assess what’s needed to achieve a smooth, consistent result.

-Whether it’s new GIB® plasterboard existing surfaces, or correcting previous work, Holfix provides practical advice and clear pricing — so your walls and ceilings are properly prepared before painting begins.
+Whether it’s new GIB® plasterboard, existing surfaces, or correcting previous work, Holfix provides practical advice and clear pricing — so your walls and ceilings are properly prepared before painting begins.

 We’ll be back in touch within 24–48 hours.